General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Outlook and Conclusions

 \section{Outlook and Conclusions}

 As we have explored in this review, \glspl{gpm}---especially \glspl{llm}---hold remarkable promise for the chemical sciences.
-The field moved from using models in simple single calls to a \glspl{gpm} to developing workflows, in which a sequence of calls is performed, to increasingly complex autonomous agents in which the model decides on its own trajectory (see \Cref{fig:conclusions}).
-To power those agents, increasingly powerful models are being built, including reasoning models that promise higher data efficiency.
+The field has evolved from simple, single model calls to sophisticated workflows that chain multiple calls together, and further to the development of autonomous agents that determine their own problem-solving trajectories (see \Cref{fig:conclusions}).